simonesestito/shops-queue-php/README.md

 Push Notifications are used to warn the user about the status of its booking.
 2 types of notifications are provided: one about the number of people ahead in the queue, the other one it's about the cancellation of the booking by the shop ownwer.

-Technically speaking, push notifications are implemented taking advantage of **FCM (Firebase Cloud Messaging)**.
+Technically speaking, push notifications have been implemented taking advantage of **FCM (Firebase Cloud Messaging)**.

 The client app sends to the server its FCM token.
 It'll be associated to the currently logged in user.
 If a user has the same token, it is removed from the old user and assigned to the new one.